Guidance for health professionals on diagnoses, prevention and treatment of meningococcal disease.

 - pale and blotchy complexion

-- septicaemia if the bacteria enter the bloodstream.
-A characteristic rash develops and may start as a cluster of pinprick blood spots under the skin, spreading to form bruises under the skin.
+In septicaemia where the bacteria have entered the bloodstream.
+A characteristic rash often develops and may start as a cluster of pinprick blood spots under the skin, spreading to form bruises under the skin.
 The rash can appear anywhere on the body.
 It can be distinguished from other rashes by the fact that it does not fade when pressed under the bottom of a glass (the tumbler test).
+This tends to be a late symptom and should be treated as a medical emergency.

 Confirmation of disease requires either: